mariannebourcier/mariannebourcier/README.md

 #### I am Marianne! 💁🏻‍♀️
 A recent coding bootcamp graduate and lover of anything fitness related. 🏋🏻‍♂️🚴🏻‍♀️🏃🏻‍♀️🏔 My first language is French and I learned English the hard way by moving from Québec to Alberta by myself.
 I am planning on learning many more languages...
-CODING languages that is!
+PROGRAMMING languages that is!

 #### ✨I already learned...✨
 - HTML/CSS/JS/REACTJS/RUBY